Little Octobrists: Description

 On July 18, 1924, the VI Congress of the RLKSM wrote in its resolution "On the organizational development of children's groups": "... it is possible for the communist movement to cover younger children, 8-11 years old, by creating a junior branch of the children's communist movement."

 The term "Octobrists" appeared in 1923–1924, when the first groups of children began to appear in Moscow, into which children of the same age as the Great October Socialist Revolution were admitted.

-The same resolution of the VI Congress of the RLKSM established the structure of the October organization: a group of Octobrists of 25 children organized under the pioneer detachment was divided into links of 5 people (later the links began to be called asterisks and could reach 7-10 children; according to the regulations on the All-Union Pioneer Organization (1957) .) - up to 8 people; Regulations on the All-Union Pioneer Organization (1967) - 5-6 schoolchildren).
+The same resolution of the VI Congress of the RLKSM established the structure of the October organization: a group of Octobrists of 25 children organized under the pioneer detachment was divided into links of 5 people (later the links began to be called stars and their size was now expanded into 7-10 children; according to the regulations on the All-Union Pioneer Organization (1957) - up to 8 people; in acccordance with Regulations on the All-Union Pioneer Organization (1967) - reduced to just 5-6).
 The group is led by a Komsomol member allocated by the RLKSM cell and who is an assistant to the leader of the pioneer detachment.
 The pioneers are in charge of the squads, and October assistants are selected to help the pioneers.
 There was a group council, which consisted of its leader, link leaders and their assistants, that is, an Octobrist could only be an assistant linkman and an ordinary member of the group board.
-In 1957, the Octobrists gained the right to lead the stars.
+In 1957, squad leaders were now to be drawn from the ranks of the Octobrists.